ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 and monitors receiving SCTs from the HTTPS server would learn information about other HTTPS servers visited by its clients.

-If the client later connects to the same HTTPS server again it again receives a set of SCTs and calculates a certificate chain, and again creates a sct\_feedback or similar object.
+If the client later again connects to the same HTTPS server, it again receives a set of SCTs and calculates a certificate chain, and again creates a sct\_feedback or similar object.
 If this object does not exactly match an existing object in the store, then the client MUST